 When John Mayer tries to write a universal song, it’s always bad.
 “But if I write a song about something the size of a cup of water, I sometimes notice a week later that it’s got the universe in it.”
 What’s most personal, John finds, is most universal.

 The Roman Emperor is perhaps the most famous example of a self proclaimed Veblen good.
-In 75 BC he was captured by Sicilian pirates who demanded a ransom of 20 talents of silver, equivalent to $600,000 by today’s standards.
+In 75 BC he was captured by Sicilian pirates who demanded a ransom of 20 talents of silver, equivalent to $600,000 today.
 But Caesar laughed at them for not knowing who he was, and suggested that 50 talents would be a more appropriate amount.